Essential Guide to Microdosing LSD

 What daily and weekly regimen should I follow for microdosing?

-Dr. James Fadiman, the author of the Psychedelic Explorer’s Guide, recommends taking a microdose once every four days.
+Dr. James Fadiman, the author of the Psychedelic Explorer’s Guide, recommends taking a microdose once every three days.

 Take a microdose on Day 1.
 Then do NOT take a microdose on Day 2 or Day 3.